 Way back in 1989 a national panic broke out after jars of baby food across the country were maliciously contaminated with shards of glass, razor blades, pins and lethal caustic soda.The perpetrator was discovered to be Rodney Witchelo, an embittered former Metropolitan Police detective convinced that he could commit the perfect crime.
 He began plotting the depraved act while still part of the regional crime squad and initially attempted to extort £100,000 from dog food makers Pedigree.

 Communicating with them through newspaper personal ads using a pseudonym Sandra he threatened to lace dog food with poison and put it on supermarket shelves.
 After realising he could make more money contaminating baby food he contacted food giants Heinz and Cow & Gate demanding £1 million.
 When Heinz refused to pay reports started to come in of contaminated food and there were soon 300 cases of reported product tampering resulting in five babies being hospitalised.
 Witchelo’s contacts in the force allowed him to stay one step ahead of the police at all times, turning his former colleagues into unwitting informants and using his insider knowledge to evade capture.

 After two unsuccessful operations the police became convinced that inside information was been leaked to the perpetrator.
-Police devised what was at the time the biggest undercover operation in British police history where they got to buy 5.56 ammo online and over 4000 officers staking out cash machines across the country.
+Police devised what was at the time the biggest undercover operation in British police history and over 4000 officers staking out cash machines across the country.
 Details of the operation were only revealed to four top level cops.
 He was finally brought to justice when he tried to withdraw some of the money he had extorted while wearing a motorcycle helmet to evade CCTV cameras.